Court of Audit (Italy): Appeal

-Against the decisions of the jurisdictional divisions it is possible to make appeal to the centreal divisions.
+Against the decisions of the jurisdictional divisions it is possible to make appeal to the central divisions.
 Pension judgments can be appealed only on matters of law, not on matters of fact regarding the situation which led to the pension.

 Judgments of the central divisions of the Court of Audit can be appealed to the Supreme Court of Cassation only if they concern matters of jurisdiction.
 According to Article 111 of the Constitution, the other possible recourse is request for repeal of the judgment, which can be made to both the central and regional divisions.